Henry Shipley

-Henry Burton Shipley (born 10 May 1996) is a New Zealand cricketer who plays for Canterbury.
+Henry Burton Shipley (born 10 May 1996) is a New Zealand cricketer, who is a right-arm medium-fast bowler.
+He plays for Canterbury cricket team in domestic cricket.

+Early life and family

+Shipley was born in Darfield on 10 May 1996, and educated at Darfield High School.
+His father James, appeared in one match for Canterbury as 12th man in 1985.
+He is a second cousin of Burton Shipley, the husband of former Prime Minister Jenny Shipley, and has the middle name Burton after him.
+His uncle, Mark Priest, also played cricket for Canterbury and New Zealand.

 Domestic career

 He made his List A debut on 17 January 2016 in the 2015–16 Ford Trophy.
 He made his first-class debut on 22 October 2016 in the 2016–17 Plunket Shield season.
 In June 2018, he was awarded a contract with Canterbury for the 2018–19 season.
 He made his Twenty20 debut for Canterbury in the 2018–19 Super Smash on 23 December 2018.

 In June 2020, he was offered a contract by Canterbury ahead of the 2020–21 domestic cricket season.

 International career

-Shipley made his ODI debut against Pakistan in January 2023.

-Personal life and family

-His father James, appeared in one match for Canterbury as 12th man in 1985.
-He is a second cousin of Burton Shipley, the husband of former Prime Minister Jenny Shipley, and has the middle name Burton after him.
-His uncle, Mark Priest, also played cricket for Canterbury and New Zealand.
+In December 2022, Shipley earned his maiden-call up to the New Zealand cricket team for their One Day International (ODI) series against Pakistan.
+He made his ODI debut on 9 January 2023, for New Zealand in the first match of the series.
+In March 2023, he was named in New Zealand's ODI squad for their series against Sri Lanka.
+In the first ODI, on 25 March 2023, he took his maiden international five-wicket haul guiding New Zealand to a massive win over Sri Lanka by 198 runs.
+Later the same month, he was named in Twenty20 International (T20I) squad for the same series.
+He made his T20I debut in the first T20I of the series on 2 April 2023.